navcoin/navcoin-org/content/contribute/index.md

 {{< zig_section
 titleText="Translations"
 imgSrc="/images/governance/gov-decentralise.svg"
   paragraphText="NavCoin Core has been translated into over two dozen languages, with dozens more languages partially translated—but more help is always needed.
-NavCoin uses Transifex for translation, so you’ll need to setup an account.<br><br>To contribute a translation, go to the NavCoin project on Transifex: <a href=\"https://www.transifex.com/navcoin/navcoin-core\" style=\"text-decoration:underline;\">https://www.transifex.com/navcoin/navcoin-core</a><br><br>Click on the [ Join Team ] button and let us know which languages you’re able to translate.
+NavCoin uses Transifex for translation, so you’ll need to setup an account.<br><br>To contribute a translation, go to the NavCoin project on Transifex: <br><a href=\"https://www.transifex.com/navcoin/navcoin-core\" style=\"text-decoration:underline;\">https://www.transifex.com/navcoin/navcoin-core</a><br><br>Click on the [ Join Team ] button and let us know which languages you’re able to translate.
 Find a language which needs work and start translating!" buttonText="Set up a Transifex account" buttonUrl="https://www.coinpayments.net/" buttonImgSrc="/images/icons/rightward-arrow.svg"